 I just folded the pieces in half and pinned them together.
 Having them sit like that for a couple of days settled them quite a bit and they served their purpose.
 The two bands were very different but suited our needs equally well.

-I have been staying a week here with Pam at her Firewatch Weavers Studio.
-Pam’s barn is weaving paradise!
+I have been staying a week here with Pam and her barn is weaving paradise!
 The Buddha in her field will soon be hidden as the grass grows to form a maze.
 I have never been here at the right time of year to enjoy that.

 It was nice to see in person some of Jeen’s warp-faced bands.